 - ensure no carpal malalignment or fractures are present

 - assess articulation of radio-lunate and radio-scaphoid joint

 Treatment and prognosis

-Malunion, with residual volar displacement of the distal radius results in a cosmetic deformity referred to as a garden spade deformity.
-More importantly it also narrows and distorts the entry to the carpal tunnel and can result in carpal tunnel syndrome 1.
+Malunion, with a residual volar displacement of the distal radius results in a cosmetic deformity, referred to as a garden spade deformity.
+More importantly, it also narrows and distorts the entry to the carpal tunnel and can result in carpal tunnel syndrome 1.